 Sewing Training Project

 Starting in 2009, our Sewing training project provided students and graduates with the skills and resources to generate and supplement their family income.
-Our Basic Sewing offered a 16 week course for individuals with little or no sewing skills to learn a trade making them capable of finding employment.
+Our Basic Sewing offered a 16-week course for individuals with little or no sewing skills to learn a trade making them capable of finding employment.
 A further course offered advanced skills, ‘Sewing for Livelihoods’ was available for those who wished to extend their skills even further.
-Throughout these courses JWOC provided students ongoing support and a graduate seamstresses to make quality products for the local and tourist markets, expanding their income generating opportunities.
-In addition, both courses offered introduction to English for sewing where students were taught English relevant to the Sewing industry.
-The program ended in 2015, however JWOC still serves to help individuals find employment through our Liaison services.
+Throughout these courses JWOC provided students with ongoing support and graduate seamstresses to make quality products for the local and tourist markets, expanding their income generating opportunities.
+In addition, both courses offered an introduction to English for sewing where students were taught English relevant to the Sewing industry.
+The program ended in 2015, however, JWOC still serves to help individuals find employment through our Liaison services.

 Journeys Within Our Community (JWOC) is a non-profit organization working in Cambodia to empower low-income Cambodians to lead their communities by providing educational and personal development opportunities, inspiring a mindset of co-responsibility and social service.
 JWOC is certified with a Silver Seal of Transparency by GuideStar.org.